How to Make Money on Pinterest Without a Blog

 Market your own products on Pinterest

 Do you create your own products to sell on Etsy, a print-on-demand platform or an e-commerce site?
+Perhaps you sell digital products on Etsy, Stan or Beacons?

 You can pin your own products to drive traffic to them!
-Don’t forget to use Pinterest best practises, such as keywords.
-You can also look for relevant group boards to pin your products to for additional exposure.
+Don’t forget to use Pinterest best practices, such as keywords.

 Pinterest influencer